Coronavirus (COVID-19): information for grant applicants and grantholders

 Applying for Cancer Research UK funding

-How is the Spring funding round of panel and committee meetings affected?
+How have panel and committee meetings been affected?

 If you’re funded by Cancer Research UK